|Trip Duration:||20 days|

 |Accommodation:||3-star hotel in Kathmandu and teahouses during the trek|

-Everest High Passes Trek is an exhilarating adventure in the Himalayas of Nepal that includes trekking on popular Everest trails while also discovering unique gems of the Khumbu region.
-On our trekking adventure, we cross three high passes in the Everest region – Kongma La Pass (5,535/18,159ft), Cho La Pass (5420m/17,782ft) and Renjo La Pass (5,340m/17,520ft) and set foot on the Everest base camp, climb Kalapathhar and Gokyo Ri; and tour Gokyo Lakes.
-This route also introduces trekkers to the remote and untouched Nangpa La Valley, the Sherpa village of Marlung and the monastery village of Thame.
+Everest High Passes Trek is an awesome adventure in the Himalayas of Nepal.
+This trek includes trekking on popular Everest trails as well as discovering unique gems of the Khumbu region.
+On our trekking, we cross the three high passes in the Everest region; Kongma La Pass (5,535/18,159ft), Cho La Pass (5420m/17,782ft) and Renjo La Pass (5,340m/17,520ft).
+Then we set foot on the Everest base camp, climb Kala Patthar and Gokyo Ri; and tour around Gokyo Lakes.
+This route also brings the trekkers to the remote and untouched Nangpa La Valley, which is the Sherpa village of Marlung and the monastery village of Thame.

-Everest High Passes Trek is an ideal choice for a true adventure seeker looking for a challenging trek in the Everest region of Nepal which also involves crossing high mountain passes.
-If we are looking to undertake a slightly less adventurous trek than this but which includes Gokyo lakes, Kala Patthar and Everest Base Camp, then Everest Base Camp Trek via Gokyo Lakes – 18 Days would be best.
+Everest High Passes Trek is also an ideal choice for a true adventure seeker travellers looking for a challenging trek in the Everest region of Nepal which also involves crossing high mountain passes.
+If you are looking to undertake a slightly less adventurous trek than this trek but includes Gokyo lakes, Kala Patthar and Everest Base Camp; then Everest Base Camp Trek via Gokyo Lakes would be the best.

 After our arrival at the Tribhuvan International Airport (TIA) in Kathmandu, a Himalayan Glacier staff will pick us up from the airport and take us to our hotel.
 We can take rest and later visit the company office in Thamel, a popular tourist hub.
 However, there will be a welcome dinner in the evening where we get to experience excellent Nepalese cuisine.